build Full-stack builder

 Google Antigravity

-Technical founders and developers who want Google's Gemini models with a built-in Firebase backend
+Technical founders and developers who want Gemini models with full-stack Firebase and parallel agent orchestration

-Non-technical founders expecting a no-code experience — this is an IDE, not a chat interface
+Non-technical founders expecting no-code — this is an IDE and agent harness, not a consumer chat app

 Google Antigravity in context: product setup, workflows, and operations